 Proposals for VERITAS observing time submitted through the Fermi GI program are likely to be successful only if they make use of the unique capabilities available by combining VERITAS and Fermi data.
-Proposers intending to request a collaboration with VERITAS are strongly encouraged to submit a notice of intent (NOI) via the Fermi SSC web site two months prior to the proposal submission deadline.
-This NOI will be confidentially shared with a VERITAS technical review board who will determine the technical feasibility of your study and suggest several scientists within the VERITAS team to collaborate with.
-You may submit a Fermi GI proposal without submitting an NOI but you will not benefit from the expertise of the VERITAS team in advance of preparing your submission.
+Proposers intending to request a collaboration with VERITAS are strongly encouraged to contact the appropriate VERITAS team member or the FSSC before submitting their proposal.

 It is expected that there will be some overlap between proposals and ongoing VERITAS programs.
 To this end, the proposal will be placed in one of three categories: projects that are off-limits to GI proposers (Category A), ongoing VERITAS projects that are eligible for collaboration (Category B, confidentially known to to the FSSC manager and the VERITAS spokesperson) and projects not in conflict with any existing VERITAS program (Category C).
 Any proposals falling into Category A will be identified as ineligible to request VERITAS observations and will be graded solely on their Fermi related content.
 Proposals in Category B will be invited to collaborate with the VERITAS team (but project leadership by the proposer is not guaranteed).
-PIs of proposals falling into Category C will be expected to lead the collaborative effort.
-This categorization will occur at the NOI stage or post-submission technical review stage depending on whether or not an NOI was submitted.
+We note that currently, there are no targets designated as category B. PIs of proposals falling into Category C will be expected to lead the collaborative effort.
+If you're not sure which categorization is appropriate for your proposal please contact the FSSC or a VERITAS team member prior to submission.

 Each proposer is required to append a brief technical justification, comprising one-page or less of text, to their regular 4-page scientific justification text.
 This technical justification should describe the VERITAS observing mode requested, the VERITAS time requested, the minimum elevation requested, and the observing conditions required (see the VERITAS technical guidelines section).
 The proposer should also indicate that they are willing to abide by the VERITAS publication guidelines listed below.
-It is strongly encouraged that the proposer contact the VERITAS team via the NOI procedure outlined above prior to proposal submission and work with one of the suggested VERITAS collaborators during proposal preparation.
+It is strongly encouraged that the proposer contact the VERITAS team prior to proposal submission and work with one of the suggested VERITAS collaborators during proposal preparation.

 The actual amount of VERITAS observing time allocated via this program will depend on the amount of proposal pressure and the deemed scientific merit of the proposals.
 VERITAS has allocated a maximum of 120 hours of total time, approximately 15% of the VERITAS observing season.
-The total allocated time of all successful proposals in Cycle-6 will not exceed this upper limit.
-The 2013-2014 VERITAS observing season begins in September 2013 and ends in July 2014.
+The total allocated time of all successful proposals in the forthcoming mission cycle will not exceed this upper limit.
+The VERITAS observing season begins in September and ends in July.
 The observatory does not operate during July and August due to local weather conditions.